awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 # AWS::EC2::FlowLog<a name="aws-resource-ec2-flowlog"></a>

-Specifies an Amazon Elastic Compute Cloud \(Amazon EC2\) flow log that captures IP traffic for a specified network interface, subnet, or VPC\.
+Specifies a VPC flow log that captures IP traffic for a specified network interface, subnet, or VPC\.
 To view the log data, use Amazon CloudWatch Logs \(CloudWatch Logs\) to help troubleshoot connection issues\.
 For example, you can use a flow log to investigate why certain traffic isn't reaching an instance, which can help you diagnose overly restrictive security group rules\.
 For more information, see [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) in the *Amazon VPC User Guide*\.

 ## Syntax<a name="aws-resource-ec2-flowlog-syntax"></a>